thomasborde94/holbertonschool-shell/basics/README.md

-10-back gets you back to the previous working directory 11-lists displays lists from current and parent directory 12-file_type displays the type of a specific file
+10-back gets you back to the previous working directory 11-lists displays lists from current and parent directory 12-file_type displays the type of a specific file 13-symbolic_link creates a symbolic link to a specific directory